Skip to main content

 Summary:

-This 20 credit module focuses on the design, development and evaluation of novel food products.
-It integrates knowledge and skills as it prepares the students for the global workplace., On completion of this module, you will be able to provide detailed consideration of the stages/processes in new food product development.
+This module you will design, develop and evaluate food products meeting current consumer needs.
+You will integrate knowledge and skills from across the programmes, as it prepares you for the global workplace, collaborating as teams to develop your new product.
+On completion of this module, you will be able to provide detailed consideration of the stages and processes in new food product development.

 Assessment Method: